-The University holds 37.52% interest in FRC as of August 31 and May 31, 2018.
-Management considers that the University has de facto control over FRC even though it holds less than 50% of the voting shares of stock of FRC, because it is exposed or has right to variable returns through its power over FRC [(see Notes 1.1 and 3.1(c)].
+The University holds 37.52% interest in FRC as of November 30 and May 31, 2018.
+Management considers that the University has de facto control over FRC even though it holds less than 50% of the voting shares of stock of FRC, because it is exposed or has right to variable returns through its power over FRC (see Notes 1.1).